Silver & Objects of Vertu | Year in Review

 Lot 313.
 A rare American mid-18th century silver pepper caster, Philadelphia circa 1740-50 by Phillip Syng Jr (1703-1789), 25 March 2020.
 Sold for £2,000 incl.
 Buyer's Premium.

-This pepper pot represents the earliest piece of American silver offered to date by the department.
-It was discovered in a box of silver plated articles and bears only one mark 'PS'.
-The mark was confidently identified as that of prominent colonial-era Philadelphia silversmith Phillip Syng, perhaps most well known for producing the inkstand later used to sign the American Declaration of Independence.
+This pepper pot, discovered in a box of silver-plated articles, marks the earliest example of American silver offered by the department.
+It bears a single maker’s mark, ‘PS’, which was confidently identified as that of colonial Philadelphia silversmith Phillip Syng Jr. Syng is perhaps best known for crafting the inkstand used to sign the American Declaration of Independence.

 Lot 481.
 An important and unrecorded Charles II provincial silver beaker, Great Yarmouth circa 1675-80 by Thomas Hutchinson (active 1675-1699), 30 October 2020.
 Sold for £7,500 incl.
 Buyer's Premium.